Yougain/burmilla_os_efi/README.md

 For example,
 $ ./install_burmillaos_on_btrfs mainsv 20122 192.168.0.11 192.168.0.201
  ```
 If you omit ssh port number, it will be randomly decided by the script.
-Public key, ~/.ssh/id_ed25519 in your terminal will be registered as an authorized key for user, 'burmilla'.
-The server name (or new ip if it is omitted), ssh port number and user 'burmilla' will be registered in ~/.ssh/config, and you can logon simply by executing 'ssh [server name]' from your terminal.
+Public key, ~/.ssh/id_ed25519 in your terminal will be registered as an authorized key for user, 'rancher'.
+The server name (or new ip if it is omitted), ssh port number and user 'rancher' will be registered in ~/.ssh/config, and you can log on simply by executing 'ssh [server name]' from your terminal.

 ## References
 https://blog.hugopoi.net/2020/03/01/install-rancheros-on-freenas-11-3/<br>